Well, I missed Throwback Thursday yesterday. I guess this week it will be Flashback Friday???

 I laid there thinking about the sticks and the fan.
 The little things we do to serve the people we love.
 Somehow laying there on Tait's sticks and hiding under the covers from Jady's fan made me smile and think about how fantastic they are.
 I love the sticks and the fans even though they aren't my personal preference.

 Jady sacrifices things for me.
 Like not having a laundry schedule that runs with military precision ( or any precision for that matter).
 And when I am old and my joints ache my kids will sacrifice for me.
 To take care of me and make sure I have an extra cushy chair when I come to visit.
 It's just what you do when you love people.
 Sacrificing makes us love them more somehow.
-It reminds us that they are worth a bit of discomfort and a bit of having it our way.
+It reminds us that they are worth a bit of discomfort and a bit of not having it our way.

 When we prefer others, we love others.
 When we prefer ourselves, we love ourselves.
 I'm not the best at this.
 I'm not even good at it.
 But I am thankful for nights of sleeping on sticks and the way they remind me to love.